 Smart speakers/displays: Getting either a smart speaker or a smart display is one of the first steps to take if you want to set up a smart home.
 A smart speaker can play the music you want, will answer any questions, you may have, and can be used to control other smart devices in your home.
 A smart display basically does the same thing but also allows you to watch videos on YouTube, make calls via Google Duo, and see who is at the front door when the device is connected to a smart doorbell.
 You can check out the best smart displays if you’re interested in getting one.

-TVs and streaming devices: Google Assistant runs natively on Android TVs and Android TV boxes like the Nvidia Shield TV and Xiaomi Mi Box S. All you have to do is press the dedicated Assistant button on the remote and say a command.
+TVs and streaming devices: Google Assistant runs natively on Google TV and Android TV boxes like the Nvidia Shield TV and Xiaomi Mi Box S. All you have to do is press the dedicated Assistant button on the remote and say a command.

 Devices that work with Google Assistant